Adepts-Of-0xCC/blog/_posts/pktmon-dissection/2021-07-09-PktMon-Dissection.md

 </figure>

-**Keep in mind that in this PoC we did not clean up nothing!!**.
+**Keep in mind that in this PoC we did not clean up anything!!**.
 For that you need to add code that:

 - Kindly ask the driver to stop capturing and stop the service (check PktMonAPI.dll **;**))
 - Disable the trace session (check `EVENT_CONTROL_CODE_DISABLE_PROVIDER` and `EVENT_TRACE_CONTROL_STOP`)